 Along one path a blue lady sculpture caught my attention.
 I stopped to admire her.
 Her defiant yet graceful stance struck me with her hand on her hip and her chin-up.
 I spoke to her as if she could hear.
 “Something happened in your life too, and you also wait and look for someone.”

 I walked away from, the blue lady, with these two thoughts.
 I could not change our circumstance.
-I knew full well my husband was dying.
-But I stood on a promise when we walked our final journey together.
-When I committed to honor my husbands request, “You must be brave,” God promised to help me.
-The symbolism of the blue lady with her chin up stayed with me.
-I thought I might one day paint her.
-And so I did.
-The Blue Lady, sculpted by the late Barbara Kaufman.
+I knew full well; my husband was dying.
+But I stood on the promise I made when we began this journey and now walked our final journey together.
+It was a request Werner asked of me.

 In the end, God honored that commitment.
 The symbolism of the blue lady with her chin up stayed with me.
 I might one day paint her.

 The late Barbara Kaufman sculpted the Blue Lady that I met in the garden.

 My pastel of The Blue Lady shown on this page and the story behind why I painted her now hangs in the new Hematology-Oncology Reception located at the North Entrance of Dartmouth-Hitchcock Medical Center.
 The painting hangs in memory of my husband, Werner Zwahlen, an inspiration to all of us who knew him.

 I hope the art will attract viewers to read the story and walk away with a little more encouragement.

 Pianist offering piano lessons, wedding ceremony music.
 Oil and Pastel Artist.
 Writer with a passion to write of life events that crushed, inspired and made me doubt, tested my faith,and re-molded me.